X-Men: The End: Book 3: Men and X-Men

-It is revealed that Cassandra Nova is the mastermind behind everything.
-She has been hiding in Xavi, the son of Lilandra and Xavier, all this time.
-She begins to reveal herself to everyone involved, starting with Xavier (who, thinking she was inhabiting Lilandra, mistakenly kills her).
-On the Starjammer, the Brood eggs have multiplied thanks to Aliyah and have begun landing on the Shi'ar's home planet.
-Also, Cassandra reveals herself to the Phoenix through Aliyah's mind.
-The Brood, having made a deal with Cassandra, begin attacking X-Men.
+It is revealed that Khan is Lord Chancellor of the Shi'ar empire, with Lilandra having become a figurehead after being driven insane by Cassandra Nova.
+Gambit instantly recognizes Khan - they battle and end up killing each other.
+Nova reveals her involvement to everyone involved, starting with Xavier.
+On the Starjammer, the Brood eggs have multiplied thanks to Aliyah and land on the Shi'ar's home planet.
+The Brood, having made a deal with Nova, begin attacking X-Men.

-Cassandra Nova attacks the X-Men and the Shi'ar Imperial Guard.
+Nova attacks the X-Men and the Shi'ar Imperial Guard.
 She then begins to erase Xavier's mind.
-Marvel Girl summons her residual Phoenix Force energies and engages Cassandra in psychic battle.
-Meanwhile, Cable uses his telekinesis to fight Cassandra on the physical level, but succumbs to his techno-organic virus he was infected with as a baby and re-infected with in book one.
+Marvel Girl summons her residual Phoenix Force energies and engages Nova in psychic battle.
+Meanwhile, Cable uses his telekinesis to fight Nova on the physical level, but succumbs to his techno-organic virus.